Click here to Download Workshop Programme 2023 (253 kB, pdf)

 Status | Spaces Available

-end of the day you should have several small pieces of decorative straw work to take home with you helping to keep this endangered and beautiful craft alive.
+Click here for more details.Throughout the day you will learn how to weave, plait and tie straw in order to make a selection of Yuletide decorations.
+By the end of the day you should have a selection of small pieces of decorative straw work to take home with you, helping to keep this endangered and beautiful craft alive.

 Necessary Experience | No previous experience required.

-Materials to Bring | Materials will be supplied.
+Materials to Bring | Straw will be supplied.

 Food & Drink | Please bring a packed lunch.
 Tea & coffee provided.